ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02_new.md

 This function uses the the gender wage gap in the United States to calculate a woman's wage based on the corresponding male wage.
 The wage gap is defined as the difference between a man's salary and a woman's salary, expressed as a percentage of a man's salary.
 In the United states the wage gap is 18.2%.
 To calculate a woman's salary, given a man's salary using the wage gap we can multiply the man's salary by 1-wageGap.
 You can learn more about the wage gap and see more data [here](https://data.oecd.org/earnwage/gender-wage-gap.htm).

-So now you've got a function, but how do we know this code is correct?
-As we did before, we need to test it!
-So what is the procedure to follow?
-To test our code, we need to define some test cases; in other words, we need to calculate the expected output for several inputs.
+To verify our code is correct, we need to test it, as we did before.
+More formally, this means that we need to define test cases.
+A test case is a combination of an input and the expected output.
 The first step to testing is to define these input-output pairs.
 We can use a calculator to do this, for example:

 * men's wage of 100 should output 81.8
 * men's wage of 76.2 should output 62.3316
 * men's wage of 0 should output 0.0

 It's good to try a range of inputs that are qualitatively different.
-Notice in the test cases above, I have selected one non-zero integer input, one decimal number and the number 0.
+Notice in the test cases above, we have selected one non-zero integer input, one decimal number and the number 0.

-Add code to the program to verify these cases.
-Add two more test cases of your own.
+Add code to the program to verify these cases, and make sure  the output is as you expect.

+Now add two more test cases of your own.

-When doing this testing, y\You might find that your implementation returns values that are *almost* correct, e.g. 0.000000000000000000001 for 0.0 or something similar.
+When doing this testing, you might find that your implementation returns values that are *almost* correct, e.g. 0.000000000000000000001 for 0.0 or something similar.
 This is due to imprecision in the way Python represents floating point numbers and is completely normal.
 You should consider your results correct if they "very close" to the expected results.

 What's next?
 We want to get this Python code into your local git repo, and then push the changes up to GitHub.
+Again, follow the procedure you've learned.

 ## Adding (and testing) additional functionality to your wage converter

-Extend the functionality of your wageCalculator function so that:
+Now, extend the functionality of your wageCalculator function so that:

 * It takes at least one additional parameter
 * It uses an if-statement (or if-else statement, or if-elif-else statement, etc) in its functionality